 Signs of Popeye Disease in Aquarium Fish

 Fish breeds that normally do not have telescoping eyes can sometimes display a marked swelling of one or both eyes.
 This swelling is usually caused by fluid leaking into the area behind the eyeball.
 The eye can be cloudy or discolored if the cornea was ruptured, or it can be bloodstained (in the case of the fish suffering a physical injury).
-Popeye can be bilateral or unilateral, affecting both or only one eye.
-In severe instances, it's possible for the eye to rupture without treatment.
+In severe instances, it's possible for infected eyes to rupture without treatment.
 If this happens, the fish may eventually recover but will be blind in the affected eye.

 Causes of Popeye Disease

 Multiple causative agents can be responsible for popeye and sometimes the true underlying disorder is never determined.
 If only one eye is affected (unilateral), it is likely that the condition is caused by an injury rather than a problem with the water chemistry.
 This is particularly true if only one fish is exhibiting popeye.
 A swollen eye can be the outcome of a fight with another fish or your fish could have scraped its eye against an abrasive object in the tank.
 If this happens, look for damage to the eye—a dead giveaway that exophthalmia is the result of an injury.
 In most injuries, the protruding eye will eventually recede as it heals.
 However, the fish should be monitored closely, as infection can ensue, causing the fish to lose sight in the affected eye.

 Another cause of popeye is an infection.
 This is most likely seen in both eyes.
 Infection may be caused by a variety of organisms, including bacteria and parasites.
 If the fish suffers from both popeye and dropsy (an edema of the belly), the prognosis is bleak.
 Internal problems, such as kidney failure or a metabolic issue can result in fluid build-up, making it extremely hard to treat your fish.